codeforkansascity/clear-my-record-law-codification/docs/project/Time_Line.md

 ## 2016 - New Charge Code numbers take effet 25-Aug-2016.
 The new numbers are prefixed with the Mo Statute Number

+## 1974 Reorganization Act of 1974 - or - Concurrent Resolutions Having Force & Effect of Law

 ## 1979 - 1st Charge Code Manual called the "Missouri Offense Code Manual"

 ## 1967 - NCIC codes are created.